kubedb/cli/docs/guides/elasticsearch/search-guard/issue-certificate.md

 ## Next Steps

-- Learn how to [use TLS certificates](/docs/guides/elasticsearch/search-guard/use_certificate.md) to connect Elasticsearch.
+- Learn how to use TLS certificates to connect Elasticsearch from [here](/docs/guides/elasticsearch/search-guard/use-tls.md).
 - Learn how to generate [search-guard configuration](/docs/guides/elasticsearch/search-guard/configuration.md).
 - Wondering what features are coming next?
 Please visit [here](/docs/roadmap.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).